maxdug/maxdug.github.io/ethos/index.md

     * Priority order in which I should provide any support I can.
 Emotional and Material
         1. Partner
         2. Friends & Family
-            * Make an effort to go and see friends in person
-            * Gifts should be consumable
-                * Experiences
-                * Food
-                * Books
-                * Stories/ photos
         3. Society
-            * Have faith in humanity
-            * Factors that affect ability to change someone's mind
-                * Thier original belief
-                * What they value
-                * What/ Who they trust
         4. Environment
             * Promote Leave no trace
             * Use as little as possible to accomplish my goals
-4. People are inherently good
+4. **People are inherently good / Banality of evil**
-    * Banality of evil
-        * my belief or choice to believe in people could also be logicaly the reverse.
-The people in the world that we see as the most "evil" are just hyper cases of people acting on human traights we all have and exibit.
-There is no pure evil, just ordinary people whos basic bad traights get turned into extremes.
+    * I choose to believe in humanity.
+I believe there is no "evil", just extreme cases of people acting in extreme ways because of their enviroment and basic human desires that become warped or accelerated.

 ## Practical Rules
 * Make tomorrow simpler